acoustic-content-samples/sample-web-components/README.md

 ## Install and deploy the sample

 ### Configure your Wchtools
 * Get your WCH tenant API URL.
-Click on the YOUR USERNAME drop down located on the top bar -> Hub information -> API URL.
-Copy the URL.
+Open the Hub information dialog from the "About" flyout menu in the left navigation pane of the Watson Content Hub user interface.
+Copy the API URL.
 * From a command line, run `wchtools init` to setup the [WCH tools CLI](https://github.com/ibm-wch/wchtools-cli#getting-started).
 Enter your username and API URL to configure wchtools.
 If you are using a Windows operating system, you will need to use Git Shell (or a similar Git bash shell) for the command line for these instructions.

 ### Clone and install the sample content-artifacts and site-application-files